adonisjs/v5-docs/content/guides/testing/http-tests.md

 - The assertion will use the **request method**, the **endpoint** and **response status code** to find the expected response schema.
 - The actual response body is validated against the matching schema.

 Do note, only the shape of the response is tested and not the actual values.
-Therefore, you may have to write additonal assertions.
+Therefore, you may have to write additional assertions.
 For example:

 ```ts
 // Assert that response is as per the schema